csci-1301/csci-1301.github.io/lectures/090_if/readme.md

 ```

 If `<condition>` is met, then `<statement block 1>` will be executed.
-If `<condition>` is not met, that is, if it evaluate to `false`, then we know that `!<condition>` will evaluate to `true`, and hence `<statement block 2>` will be executed.
+If `<condition>` is not met, that is, if it evaluates to `false`, then we know that `!<condition>` will evaluate to `true`, and hence `<statement block 2>` will be executed.

-This way of doing is not very convenient, and there is a built-in way of achieving the same in C#, thanks to the keyword `else` that enables exactly the behavior we just described.
+This method is inconvenient and clunky, but luckily C# contains the keyword `else` that enables the described behavior in a more elegant syntax.

 ## Syntax